UchePhilz/probelogr/README.md

 #### There are are two way to implement use probelogr for your javascript application
 __Remote Script:__
-1. copy the scripts from the __probelogr.html__ file
+1. copy the scripts from the __probelogr.html__ file Paste this on top of your page, replace {accesstoken} with the accessToken that you genenerated on your app settings on probelogr.
 ```
-//Paste this on top of your page, replace {accesstoken} with the accessToken that you genenrated
-//on your app settings on probelogr.
 <script src="http://api.probelogr.com/logit/js-script/{accessToken}"></script>

 //Call the function below to push logs to your probelogr account.